eagle840/killercoda-labs/Elastic_Beats/step2.md

 You'll need to set the ElasticSearch Endpoint in the tools yml file (in this lab, they are all localhost, wish is preconfigure)

-YOu can use the tool sub command <toolName>  config output
+You can use the tool sub command <toolName>  config output

 this is confirm that the tool can communicate with ElasticSearch